alexbelgium/hassio-addons/enedisGateway2MQTT/README.md

 Enedisgateway2mqtt use Enedis Gateway API to send data in your MQTT Broker.
 See its github for all informations : https://github.com/m4dm4rtig4n/enedisgateway2mqtt/blob/master/README.md

+### Configuration

+Configure the addon through its options page.
+See this page for configuration : https://hub.docker.com/r/m4dm4rtig4n/enedisgateway2mqtt

 ## Installation

 The installation of this add-on is pretty straightforward and not different in